yaninavaleria/wp-calypso/bin/eslint-formatters-calypso/README.md

 Or:

-	eslint -f json . | eslines -f junit eslint -f json . | eslines -f <path-to-your-formatter-of-choice>
+	eslint -f json . | eslines -p parsing-errors -f junit eslint -f json . | eslines -p lines-modified -f html

+ESLines script would use, by default, the `eslines` processor but any other one can by provided by using `-p` option (or `--processor`).

-Yes!
-ESLines script plays nicely with any other valid ESLint formatter.
-It none is provided, it would use 'stylish', the one that ESLint uses by default.
+ESLines script also plays nicely with any other valid ESLint formatter.
+It would use 'stylish' -the ESLint default- if none provided so the output is human-friendly, but you can choose the one you want by using `-f` option (or `--format`).

 ### How to configure the formatters